goodalexander/goodalexander.github.io/_posts/2023-08-05-asylum-sidepots.md

 Overseers want a society free of mad men, violent guards, and contrarian thinkers.
 By constructing the asylum and imbuing it with money they allow these three unsavory sorts to interact with one another, and never leave.
 So the only way they’d allow someone to escape is if they had internalized the value of the asylum itself.

 Overseers would never allow a guard to escape, because a guard is dangerous.
-And the insane man can not escape because he does not have his wits about him.
+So they addict him to a paycheck and make him stand by a cell.
+The insane man can not escape because he does not have his wits about him - and the guard is there if he comes to.
 The speculator can leave any time but this of course would require him to stop speculating on the events within the asylum.
 Is he even capable of such a thing?
 Would he integrate into the Overseer society upon exit?

 ## The Simple Plan